Mateo4cacheiro/PHYS4130-S25/p5-Individual/ethanwhite/writeup/writeup.md

 \frac{d^2x^{\mu}}{ds^2}+\Gamma^{\mu}_{\alpha\beta}\frac{dx^\alpha}{ds}\frac{dx^\beta}{ds}=0
 $$

-It is incredibly important to notice that this is not just one equation (even though it is the geodesic equation).
-Since we are working in 4-dimensional space-time,
+It is incredibly important to notice that this is not just one equation (even though it is *the* geodesic equation).
+Since we are working in 4-dimensional spacetime,

 $$
-\mu
+\mu \in \{0, 1, 2, 3\}
 $$

-can be a value of 0, 1, 2, and 3, as can
+and likewise,

 $$
-\alpha
+\alpha, \beta \in \{0, 1, 2, 3\}.
 $$
-and
-$$
-\beta
-$$
-.

 Thus, there are, at first glance, **64 different PDEs**.
-After looking at the symmetry of the metric (its representation is a diagonal matrix), this equation can reduce SIGNIFICANTLY.
+However, by examining the symmetry of the metric (specifically, that it is diagonal), the equation reduces significantly.

 <figure>
   <img src=starlight-bending.jpg>